Best Online MBA Programs of 2025 — No GMAT/GRE

 Work Experience

-Work experience shows admissions offices how you handle yourself in professional settings and whether you have progressed in your career.
-Many programs desire applicants with 2-8 years of professional work experience.
+Work experience shows admissions officers how you handle yourself in a professional setting and whether you have progressed in your career.
+Many programs prefer applicants with 2-8 years of professional work experience.

 • check-circle